Kalimehtar/advanced-readtable/README.md

 html:[ and sql:[ will have different handlers and you may mix them in one expression.

-Also it allows to make simple symbol-aliases.
-For example:

-    (set-macro-symbol '|ALIAS| (lambda (stream symbol)
-                                 (declare (ignore stream symbol))
-                                   'advanced-readtables:push-local-package))
-Now you may do

-    (alias 'iter:iter :iterate)

 Moreover, you may alias variables from other packages and set them through alias.
 But be careful: this change is not local to your package.
+If you write qualified name of the symbol, you should enclose package-name int bars:
+    (set-macro-symbol '|OTHER-PACKAGE|:foo
+      (lambda (stream symbol)
+         (declare (ignore stream symbol))
+            'long-package-name:long-name))

 _get-macro-symbol_ - syntax is like get-macro-character,